World Cup 2018 Predictions

 Argentina had a largely disastrous qualifying campaign, but they eventually sneaked through and are fifth favourites in the betting.

-France and Spain are also well-fancied, whilst Belgium are priced up prominently in the World Cup betting and many punters will want to support the Red Devils as potential winners in Russia.
+France and Spain are also well-fancied, whilst Belgium are priced up prominently in the World Cup odds and many punters will want to support the Red Devils as potential winners in Russia.

 Hosts Russia are one of the outsiders in the betting and will need to bounce back from a forgettable Euro 2016 campaign which saw them finish bottom of their group and many people doubt their ability to succeed on home soil.